Fabien-B/PROJET-GTK/README.md

 PROJET-GTK
 ==========
-Made by Fabien and Tocard
+Made by Fabien Bonneval and Xavier Durand.